 McDermott’s greatest success is that she offers up dishes with easy-to-find ingredients (there isn’t a single ingredient in her quick red curry paste that you couldn’t find at your local supermarket!).
 Difficult to find ingredients are a prime reason that amateur cooks do not experiment with different cuisines, so it is refreshing to see a cookbook based on an exotic cuisine that makes its dishes so accessible.

-Each of the dishes truly are “quick and easy”, as the name implies: her delicious red curry beef with butternut squash cooks in less than 10 minutes and is simple to prepare: if you can slice a butternut squash and a piece of beef and open a can of coconut milk; then you can master this recipe!
+As the name implies, each of the dishes truly are “quick and easy.”
+McDermott’s delicious red curry beef with butternut squash cooks in less than 10 minutes and is simple to prepare: if you can slice a butternut squash and a piece of beef and open a can of coconut milk, then you can master this recipe!
 It is no wonder that McDermott notes this recipe as the first Thai dish her daughter learned how to cook.

 Each of the recipes we have tried from this book have proven to be delicious.
-Some highlights include her green curry with zucchini, red curry shrimp with pineapple, and shrimp and lemongrass soup… although I currently have my sights set on per chicken satay with spicy peanut sauce, thai crabcakes and her crispy pork spareribs with black pepper and garlic.
+Some highlights include her green curry with zucchini, red curry shrimp with pineapple, and shrimp and lemongrass soup . . . although I currently have my sights set on her chicken satay with spicy peanut sauce, thai crab cakes, and crispy pork spareribs with black pepper and garlic.